-Caring for your 9 - 10 year old
+Caring for your 7 - 8 year old

-Name Weight Height Date
+Name Weight Height Date 1401110 Date

 Be Safe

+Seat Belt
-Seat Belt Use them every tim ne your child is in a a car.

-Do not allow your child to ride in the back of a pickup.
+- Use them every time your child is in a car. - Do not allow your child to ride in the back of a pickup.

-Drowning Supervise water activities.
+Drowning

-Teach your child about the dangers of diving into lakes and rivers.
+- Swimming pools should have a fence around them with a self-locking gate. - Learn CPR. - Constantly supervise your child when she is around any body of water. - Knowing how to swim does not make your child "drown-proof." - Teach your child about the dangers of diving into lakes and rivers.

-Injuries Buy a bike helmet and teach safe riding on bicycles, skateboards, and skates.

-Bike helmets should be worn for all bike riding, skateboarding, and roller

-skating use, even in th 3, 3.

-Supervise the use of power tools and firearms.
+Injuries

-Unload and lock up firearms when not in use.
-Store ammunition in a separate
+- Buy a bike helmet and teach safe riding on bicycles, skateboards, and skates. - Bike helmets should be worn for all bike riding, skateboarding, and roller-skating use, even in the backyard. - Lock up electrical tools, poisons, and matches. - Unload and lock up firearms when not in use.
+Store ammunition in a separate place. - Any unused refrigerator, freezer, or ice chest should be locked or have the door removed.

-place. •

-Discourage the use of all-terrain vehicles.

-Avoid trampolines.

-Personal Teach your child no t to accept unwan ted touching fron n others.

-Safety Teach your child wh •

-• Do not use alcohol,
+Personal Safety

+- Teach your child not to accept unwanted touching from others. - Teach your child not to follow or accept food from strangers. - Teach your child what to do in case of a fire in the home and how to call 911.